 The park is a fertile landscape for both subsistence and commercial farming.
 The major crops planted in the park are maize (Zea mays), groundnut (Arachis hypogaea) rice (Oryza sativa), millet (Pennisetum glaucum), beans (Phaseolus vulgaris), soya beans (Glycine max) coco yams (Colocasia esculenta), sweat potatoes (Ipomoea Batatas), banana (Musa acuminata) and plantains (Musa paradisiaca).
 These crops were identified to be vulnerable to wildlife raid in and around peripheral communities.
 These crops have been raided in different magnitude by different wildlife species.
 This was confirmed by 100% of the respondents.
 All respondents also confirmed that maize and groundnuts are most vulnerable to wildlife raid than other crops (100%).
 This is the most cultivated crops in the agricultural landscape that form their main stable food.

 At sowing, maize and ground are most vulnerable to rodents (100%) followed by primates as confirmed by 100% of our respondents and the least is ungulates.
 During germination to flowering, ungulates dominate the raid as they feed on leaves.
-It is followed by rodents and especially cane rat. the least primates.
+It is followed by rodents and especially cane rat the least primates.
 At majority, primates dominate the raid, followed by rodents and the least undulates.

 Table 3.
 Magnitude of crops raid by different species